flattiverse/connector-csharp/MAPEDITORS.md

 - `QueryRegions()` reconstructs XML locally in the connector from the binary region query reply.
 Prefer querying back after edits instead of maintaining a second serializer in your editor.
 - Region changes are not event-driven.
 Query them when your editor needs the current region set.
 - `Galaxy.Configure(...)` does not reject target types based on `GameMode`.
 You may keep targets in the map while changing the galaxy game mode.
+- Galaxy ACLs are persistent galaxy metadata, even though they are managed through dedicated admin commands instead of `Galaxy.Configure(...)` XML.
 - If `Galaxy.Tournament is not null`, all map-editing commands are rejected with `TournamentMapEditingLockedGameException`.
 - Editable unit changes are event-driven.
 When an admin edits or removes an editable unit, the server sends `RemovedUnit` first and then `UnitAlteredByAdminEvent` to admins, spectators, and players that have seen that unit before during their current connection.